poojakumari789/project-in-c/README.md

 # project-in-c
-this is my first program in c
+This is my first program in c
+this is basically a simple stone paper scissor game